 - Interface in English, French, German Italian

-- The ACLL is part of the Brepolis Latin platform which is augmented every year and which currently includes five corpora of texts totalling 9,000 texts in all.
-By of the Cross Database Searchtool, the eMGH can be searched simultaneously with the Library of Latin Texts – Series A, the Library of Latin Texts – Series B, the Aristoteles Latinus Database, and the Monumenta Germaniae Historica
+- The ACLL is part of the Brepolis Latin platform which is augmented every year and which currently includes four corpora of texts totaling more than 9,000 texts in all.
+By of the Cross Database Searchtool, the eMGH can be searched simultaneously with the Library of Latin Texts, the Aristoteles Latinus Database, and the Monumenta Germaniae Historica

 - ‘live links’ to reference dictionaries (Database of Latin Dictionaries): a user can select a word found in a text of ACLL and automatically find entries on the word in the constituent dictionaries of the Database of Latin Dictionaries (20 dictionaries available)